bird-house/pyramid-phoenix/docs/source/index.rst

 another WPS process which needs NetCDF data as input.
 Phoenix has a :ref:`wizard` to collect the parameters to run such a workflow with a process of a registered WPS.

+Phoenix should help developers of WPS processes to use their processes more conveniently, especially for feeding their processes with different data sources (like ESGF data archive).
+Phoenix is also used for demonstration of available WPS processes.

+Phoenix has a more generic and technical user interface.
+To use Phoenix successfully you need to have some knowledge about WPS and the existing data archives.
+So, Phoenix might not become a good choice for scientists users who just want to run a specific analyses job.
+There are other climate portals available which address these users.
+But Phoenix should at least become *developer friendly*.

+Phoenix is easy to install using the :term:`birdhouse:anaconda` python distribution and :term:`birdhouse:buildout`.
+So, Phoenix is not only available on production sites where it is close to data archives.
+You can also install it on your developer machine to make testing and working with your developed WPS processes easier.

 Contents:

 .. toctree::